Restaurants in Loggia

 Hidden Gems in Loggia

-I Segreti del Chiostro inside the Santa Caterina d'Alessandria monastery on Piazza Bellini in Palermo bakes Sicilian convent sweets from 21 historic monastic recipes since 2017.
+I Segreti del Chiostro inside the Santa Caterina d'Alessandria monastery off Piazza Bellini in Palermo bakes Sicilian convent sweets from 21 historic.

 Why locals love it: Tourists walk past the Santa Caterina monastery without knowing the active dolceria inside bakes from the 21 closed-convent recipe books of Palermo's monastic past.

-Tip: Enter through the monastery cloister.
+Tip: Entrance is on Via Discesa dei Giudici 33, behind the Piazza Bellini facade.
 Cassata and cannoli are the canonical orders; closed during religious holidays.

 Casa Stagnitta ★ 4.6

-Casa Stagnitta on Discesa dei Giudici behind the Quattro Canti in Palermo has roasted coffee on premise since 1928, three generations of family operation, the city's coffee insider room.
+Casa Stagnitta on Discesa dei Giudici behind the Quattro Canti in Palermo has roasted coffee on premise since 1928, three generations of family operation.

 Why locals love it: Tourists go to the Quattro Canti cafes; locals walk one block to Discesa dei Giudici for the city's most serious 1928-roasted coffee in a courtyard ignored by guidebooks.

 Tip: Single-origin filter at the back room.
-Closed Sunday.
+Closed Sunday Word-of-mouth is the only marketing.

-Ferro di Cavallo on Via Venezia in Palermo is the archetypal walk-in trattoria, communal tables, chalkboard menu under 12 euros per plate, no reservations, cash preferred.
+Ferro di Cavallo on Via Venezia in Palermo is the archetypal walk-in trattoria, communal tables, chalkboard menu under 12 euros per plate, no reservations.

 Why locals love it: A no-reservations walk-in trattoria on a back lane near the Cathedral, where Palermitan locals eat cucina povera classics for under 12 euros while tourists circle Piazza Pretoria.